-The Covid-19 crisis has massively disrupted the retail sector making remote customer service and satisfaction increasingly difficult to provide.
+The COVID-19 crisis has massively disrupted the retail sector making remote customer service and satisfaction increasingly essential to provide.
 Safety concerns have become one of the top challenges for companies to tackle.
 70% of consumers have stated that their concern for hygiene and sanitation is heightened.
 Both customers and companies are adapting to find new ways to resolve after-sales issues and effectively collaborate from a distance.
 With an elevated number of support requests, clients are solving simple issues on their own.
 Meanwhile, companies are offering omnichannel customer support options, and in particular, remote video conferencing support to maintain the human element of support.

 How are customers feeling?